 Building a strong career in law is a dream for many but accomplished by some.
 If you are someone who stands for justice, wins arguments and loves to accumulate knowledge, then you are the right person to pursue Law.
 Lawyers are revered as the torchbearers of justice and truth.
 Donning black suits, they exude an aura that would make anyone fall for it.
-While a number of law schools around the globe offer intensive degrees in this field, pursuing it from top schools adds to its appeal.
+While several law schools around the globe offer intensive degrees in this field, pursuing it from top schools adds to its appeal.
 A bachelor’s degree like LLB is a prerequisite to practice law.
-Political System, Introductory Economics, Preliminary Psychology, Basic Sociology, etc are some of the BA LLB subjects which give you the birds-eye view of the Judiciary, Legislature, and human behaviour.
-To get admission in a law school, the LSAT exam is imperative.
-It is an aptitude test to evaluate a candidate on various parameters so as to ensure that highly skilled and dedicated applicants are chosen for the course.
+Political System, Introductory Economics, Preliminary Psychology, Basic Sociology, etc are some of the BA LLB subjects which give you a birds-eye view of the Judiciary, Legislature, and human behaviour.
+To get admission to a law school, the LSAT exam is imperative.
+It is an aptitude test to evaluate a candidate on various parameters to ensure that highly skilled and dedicated applicants are chosen for the course.

 |Exam Duration||2 hours & 20 mins|

 |Types of Questions||Objective|